-- Wrap the brown paper around the outside of the tin and fix with a length of string
+Wrap the brown paper around the outside of the tin.

 Cover the top

-- Fill the tin with the cake mix, then place the square of paper on top just before it goes in the oven
+Open up the paper and you should have a diamond-shaped hole in the centre.
+Place the square of paper on top just before it goes in the oven

 Looking for a Christmas cake recipe?

 Pin this idiot's guide to lining a Christmas cake tin